dkovacs24/ReviOS_faq/docs/install.md

 ## 5. step: Windows post install setup

-!!! info
+!!! note
-    On ReviOS 11 this section looks different but the steps should be the same.
+    On Windows 11 this section looks different but, the steps should be the same.
+Furthermore, in newer builds of ReviOS, we added the possibility to change the language and keyboard here.
+This tutorial does not reflect that, since the pictures has not been updated in a while.

 After the last restart you should arrive at this screen, obviously here you have to choose a username: